 Written by: Greg Ellifritz

-Last week an article on the Bearing Arms website caused a bit of controversy.
+An article on the Bearing Arms website caused a bit of controversy.
 Check out HARSH REALITY: Police Are Not Highly Trained Firearms Experts.

 The article essentially describes how most police officers simply aren’t very good shooters or tacticians.
 A lot of folks who have never been shooting with cops would really be astonished at the relative lack of shooting skills most cops exhibit.

 Having been a full time police firearms instructor for 13 years and still occasionally training officers, I can verify that the author of this piece is absolutely correct.
 But, as with many statistics, there are a lot more variables to consider.
 Being a “good shooter” is subjective and isn’t the easiest thing to evaluate.
 I would be considered a “good shooter” among my peers, but when I shot in a competition with Rob Leatham, I looked like a rank amateur by comparison.
 Lets take a look at some concrete numbers and see if we can more objectively rate the average cop’s skill level.

 In the state of Ohio, police officers must be given at least 60 hours of firearms training in their basic academy.
 They must fire at least 1500 rounds during those 60 hours.
 It’s a pretty good start, but unfortunately, most cops don’t get quality continuing in-service weapons training to refine or improve their skills after they get out of the academy.

 Here in Ohio, there is no requirement for post-academy in-service firearms training.
 Each officer must shoot and pass the state shooting qualification test (25 rounds) once per calendar year.
 The test is so easy, I had one of my retired officers try to shoot it while blindfolded.
 He passed.
 Try it for yourself.
 If you can’t pass it, you have no room criticizing the average cop’s skill level.